trinker/textreadr/README.md

 for the images to be converted to text.
 The `ocr` argument of `read_pdf` allows the user to read in image based .pdf files and allow the [**tesseract**](https://CRAN.R-project.org/package=tesseract) package do the heavy lifting in the backend.
-You can look at the .pdf we'll be using by running:
+You can look at the .pdf we’ll be using by running:

     browse(pdf_doc_img)

-First let's try the task without using OCR.
+First let’s try the task without using OCR.

     pdf_doc_img %>%
         read_pdf(ocr = FALSE)